 She’s not at all interested in mimicry, and points to someone like Jamie Foxx (with whom she starred in “Ray”) as being a prime example of a performer able to tap into truth over cheap impersonation.
 “I certainly don’t like watching that and I don’t want to do that,” she said.
 “I’m not interested in doing that.
 I would much prefer erring on the side of being able to speak a truth.
 Rather than, did I always sound like somebody?
 Did I always look like somebody?”

-That’s perhaps why Ellis is not at all bothered by the fact that she didn’t meet the real Oracene Price before taking on the role.
+That’s perhaps why Ellis is not bothered by the fact that she didn’t meet the real Oracene Price before taking on the role.
 (She noted that Venus and Serena’s half-sister Isha was “there all along the way, keeping us on course, keeping us on track, keeping us honest,” and Venus and Serena both visited the set.)

 Still, Ellis was offered a way into Price’s life by way of a series of “epic, long, extended recordings” that the family provided to the actress.
 “I got to hear her talk about her life, talk about her childhood, and talk about being an athlete as a kid,” Ellis said.
 “She talked about how she played baseball and that she was so good that people would get mad when she came to bat, because they knew she was going to hit the ball and she would hit it far and they would have to go chase the balls that she hit.”

-But there was also freedom in her portrayal of Price, including in the choices Ellis, Smith, Green, and screenwriter Zach Baylin made when it came to bringing to the screen the fraught relationship between Richard and his wife (the pair divorced after the events of the film, which only follows the family through Venus and Serena’s teenage years).
+But there was also freedom in her portrayal of Price, including in the choices Ellis, Oscar-nominated co-star Smith, Green, and Oscar-nominated screenwriter Zach Baylin made when it came to bringing to the screen the fraught relationship between Richard and his wife (the pair divorced after the events of the film, which only follows the family through Venus and Serena’s teenage years).